Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mount Druitt - Whalan recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Mount Druitt - Whalan has averaged approximately 56 new dwelling approvals annually over the past five financial years, totalling 283 homes.
-As of FY-26, 32 approvals have been recorded.
-On average, 1.5 people per year moved to the area for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-However, recent data shows this has increased to 7.8 people per dwelling over the past two financial years, reflecting the area's growing popularity and potential supply constraints.
-The average construction value of development projects is $312,000, below regional norms, offering more affordable housing options for purchasers.
+As of FY-26 so far, 39 approvals have been recorded.
+On average, 1.5 people have moved to the area per dwelling built each year between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+However, this figure has increased to 7.8 people per dwelling over the past two financial years, reflecting growing popularity and potential supply constraints in the area.
+The average construction value of development projects is $230,000, below regional norms, offering more affordable housing options for purchasers.

-In FY-26, there have been $38.0 million in commercial approvals, indicating high levels of local commercial activity.
-Mount Druitt - Whalan maintains similar construction rates per person compared to Greater Sydney, supporting market stability in line with regional patterns.
-This is below the national average, suggesting maturity and possible planning constraints.
+In FY-26 so far, there have been $38.0 million in commercial approvals, indicating high levels of local commercial activity.
+When compared to Greater Sydney, Mount Druitt - Whalan maintains similar construction rates per person, supporting market stability in line with regional patterns.
+However, this is below the national average, suggesting maturity and possible planning constraints in the area.
 New building activity comprises 70.0% detached dwellings and 30.0% attached dwellings, maintaining the area's traditional suburban character focused on family homes.

 With around 424 people per dwelling approval, Mount Druitt - Whalan shows a developed market.
-By 2041, the area is projected to grow by approximately 2,940 residents (AreaSearch quarterly estimate).
-Construction is maintaining pace with projected growth, but buyers may face increasing competition as population increases.
+By 2041, it is projected to grow by approximately 2,940 residents, with construction maintaining a reasonable pace to meet this growth, although buyers may face increasing competition as the population increases.

 Frequently Asked Questions - Development